felixlopz/hubrise-test-task/content/apps/zelty/en/connect-hubrise.md

 position: 2
 layout: documentation
 meta:
-  title: Connect Zelty to HubRise
+  title: Zelty - Connect to HubRise
   description: Connect Zelty with the apps you use everyday: food ordering platforms, mobile ordering apps, ordering websites, marketing solutions, and more.
 ---